Genital photo surgeon Erik Scholten has suspension lifted

 The court heard the plastic surgeon took the photograph of a patient, who had been anaesthetised, when he was about to replace her breast implants.

-He then became "intrigued" by the appearance of an intimate part of her anatomy and took a picture without her permission.'No harm'
+He then became "intrigued" by the appearance of an intimate part of her anatomy and took a picture without her permission.

 A ward matron found out about the unauthorised image and confronted Dr Scholten.
 He apologised and wrote to the patient insisting the image was taken with the best intentions regarding her "care pathway", the hearing was told.

 Dr Scholten said in the letter: "I am always adding to my portfolio of different female genitalia to show prospective patients and I was hoping, with your consent, to do so with yours.